-If we look to the Greek, Egyptians, Romans and other ancient cultures we find that they already had a notion of masking body odor.
+If we look to the Greeks, Egyptians, Romans, and other ancient cultures we find that they already had a notion of masking body odor.

-Perfumed baths were very common, for those who could afford.
-The perfume was also used in armpits, which would help reduce the odors from sweating.
+Perfumed baths were very common, for those who could afford it.
+The perfume was also used in armpits, which would help reduce the odors from sweat.

 Also, different concoctions from oils were made by these cultures to help with body odor (not only pits).
 However, most of the perfumes and concoctions that were made did their job partially.